NordicESMhub/OsloCTM3/README.md

 Tip:
-Since these steps have to be repeated every time you log in, it is wise to put the commants into a bash script (e.g. setpaths) that you can "source" after each login.
+Since these steps have to be repeated every time you log in, it is wise to put the commands into a bash script (e.g. setpaths) that you can "source" after each log-in.

 +++
 Compile
 +++

 > cd $CTM3_DIR

 > make -j

 +++
 Before running
 +++

-Make sure you are member of the group "cic-hpc" and have the right to access
+Make sure you are member of the group "cic-hpc" and have access to

 > ls /work/projects/cicero/ctm_input/